smu095/streamlit-covid19/templates/country_deltas_template.md

-The following plots show the number of new confirmed cases and deaths per day for {country}.
+The following plots show the number of new confirmed cases (top) and deaths (bottom) per day for {country}.